Quickly exit this site by pressing the Escape key Leave this site

 Our response to diversity and inclusion is ever evolving.
 This revised strategy sets out our intention for creating sustainable and lasting change for our colleagues now and those yet to join us.

-This strategy also supports the delivery of the Our People and Our Communities strands of Our Commitments.
+This strategy also supports the delivery of Our Plan.

 You can view our Equality, Diversity, and Inclusion policy and procedure here.